Mohinder Amarnath: Personal life

 Mohinder Amarnath is married to Inderjit Amarnath, and they have one daughter.

 In popular culture

 The 2021 Hindi film 83, based on India's 1983 World Cup victory, features Saqib Saleem as Amarnath, and Amarnath himself as his father, Lala.
-Amarnath played the role of a cricket coach in the 2016 film Dishoom.
+Amarnath also played the role of a cricket coach to Saleem's character, Viraj Sharma, in the 2016 film Dishoom.